ifribeiro/ifribeiro/README.md

 ## Research interests

 My main interest areas are Urban Computing, Urban Mobility, Mobile and Opportunistic Networks, Data Science, and Machine Learning.
-You can find my resarch (mostly in Portuguese, for now) in my [Google Scholar](https://scholar.google.com/citations?user=6-8aD00AAAAJ&hl=en) profile.
+You can find my resarch (mostly in Portuguese, for now) in my [Google Scholar](https://scholar.google.com/citations?user=6-8aD00AAAAJ&hl=en) or [Research Gate](https://www.researchgate.net/profile/Iran-Ribeiro) profiles.

 ## Projects

-Currently, most of my code here is in the Python and is related to past or current research I'm workin on.

-but I have used other languages in personal and professional projects such as Java, Javascript, PHP
+Currently, most of my code here is in Python and is related to my past/current research.
+Some of them are just projects from a specific class I took.
+However, I have used other languages in personal and professional projects such as Java (mainly on my undergraduate degree), Javascript, and PHP.
+These last two I use

 Here's a summary of what I have done: